TeamRizu/outfox-wikijs/dev/theming/Theming-Custom-Input.md

 Name | Returns | Description |
 :------------ | :------ | :---------- |
-device | string | Type of the device, which will start with `"Device_"`, and then followed with a InputDeviceNames entry. button | string | The button that was pressed, which will start with `"DeviceButton_"`, and then followed with the key correspondant on the device. level | float | A floating point value for analog input. z | float | A floating point value for determining what level is the mousewheel at. down | bool | Determines if the button is down.
+device | string | Type of the device, which will start with `"Device_"`, and then followed with a InputDeviceNames entry. button | string | The button that was pressed, which will start with `"DeviceButton_"`, and then followed with the key correspondent on the device. level | float | A floating point value for analog input. z | float | A floating point value for determining what level is the mousewheel at. down | bool | Determines if the button is down.
 This is a combination of level with a threshold. and debouncing applied.